 Bamboo Legends and Myths

 Such a fast-growing and ubiquitous plant, it’s easy to see why sages of the East would associate bamboo with fertility, long life, and even immortality.
 Across Asia, there are legends, myths and folktales describing bamboo’s supernatural capacities.
-Here are a just a few examples.
+Here are just a few examples.

 BAMBOO FOLKLORE FROM CHINA

 From The Twenty-four Filial Exemplars, a classic Confucian text from the Yuan Dynasty (13th century), there comes a story entitled “He Cried and the Bamboo Sprouted.”
-In this ancient folktale, a boy named Meng Zong lives alone with his mother, as his father died when he was quite a young.
+In this ancient folktale, a boy named Meng Zong lives alone with his mother, as his father died when he was quite young.
 When his mother comes down with a serious illness, the country doctor prescribes a hearty soup made with fresh bamboo shoots.

 The boy looks everywhere, but because it is winter he can find no bamboo shoots.
 So he goes into the forest and weeps profusely.
 As his tears sink into the soil, new bamboo shoots beginning sprouting from the earth.
 Quickly, the boy gathers a basket of shoots, takes them back to his mother and prepares a pot of soup.
 On the verge of death, she drinks the soup, and slowly she recovers until her health is fully restored.